Roy White

 Roy Hilton White (born December 27, 1943) is an American former professional baseball player and coach.
 He played his entire career in Major League Baseball as an outfielder for the New York Yankees between 1965 and 1979.
 With the Yankees, he won two championships in 1977 and '78, both over his hometown Los Angeles Dodgers.

+White, who came up a year after the Yankees’ final “dynastic” World Series appearance in 1964, is the only player from the franchise's subsequent period of decline during the mid to late 1960s to participate in their championships of the late 1970s.

-Baseball career
+Playing career

-White, a switch hitter, was named to 2 All Star teams in 1969 and in 1970.
+White, a switch hitter, was named to the American League All-Star team in 1969 and in 1970.
 In 1971, he set an American League record for most sacrifice flies in a season with 17.
 White led the American League in walks in 1972 and in runs in 1976.
-He played on two World Series championship teams, in 1977 and 1978 and a third American League pennant winner in 1976.
+He played on three American League pennant winners (in 1976, 1977, and 1978), and two World Series championship teams (1977 and 1978).

-Career statistics
+After playing in the major leagues, he spent three seasons playing in Japan for the Tokyo Giants.

 In a 15-year major league career, White played in 1,881 games, accumulating 1,803 hits in 6,650 at bats for a .271 career batting average along with 160 home runs, 758 runs batted in and a .360 on-base percentage.
 He ended his career with a .986 fielding percentage.
-An excellent defensive player, White led American League left fielders in fielding percentage for four consecutive years between 1968 and 1971.
+A sure-handed fielder who took no chances, White led American League left fielders in fielding percentage for four consecutive years between 1968 and 1971.